s11eta1yek/react-native-website/docs/images.md

 ## Static Image Resources

-React Native provides a unified way of managing images and other media assets in your iOS and Android apps.
+React Native provides an* unified way of managing images and other media assets in your iOS and Android apps.
 To add a static image to your app, place it somewhere in your source code tree and reference it like this:

 ```javascript
 <Image source={require('./my-icon.png')} />